languageseed/hello_world/content/2025-11-13-benito-music-demo.md

 ---

-## Track 1: Granita Dance

-<audio src="../audio/Benito - Granita Dance.mp3" data-title="Granita Dance - Original Composition"></audio>

-It's hot, I'm melting, and I want a granita to cool me down.

-Generic House Music Jam out of the MC-707 into Ableton for a mix-down and arranging.

-**Production Details:**
-- Roland MC-707
-- Arturia KeyStep
-- Mixed and arranged in Ableton

-**Format:**
-- MP3 320k Stereo
-- Quality: High Fidelity
-- Genre: House/Electronic

----

-## Track 2: Sketches - Rebel with a DAW
+## Track 1: Sketches - Rebel with a DAW

 <audio src="../audio/Benito - Sketches - Rebel with a DAW.mp3" data-title="Sketches - Rebel with a DAW"></audio>